survivejs/react-book/manuscript/03_webpack_and_react.md

 }
 ```

-Alternatively we could have used a declaration such as `"stage": 1`.
+Alternatively we could have used a declaration, such as `"stage": 1`.
 The problem is that this doesn't document well which additional features we are using at our code base.
 It might work for small projects but I do not suggest this for production grade code.
 Documenting your Babel usage this way will help in the maintenance effort.

 There are other possible [.babelrc options](https://babeljs.io/docs/usage/babelrc/).
 For now we are keeping it simple.